Community Wellness Clinics

 Through our mobile community clinic program, we provide thousands of free spay and neuter surgeries annually, reaching pet owners in communities with the highest need.
 Mobile clinics remove barriers to low-income pet owners face in accessing life-saving resources while reducing the number of homeless pets.

 The Arizona Pet Project provides post-operative pain medication and e-collars for pets as well as free life-saving vaccinations.
 These preventative measures are continuing to make an impact in the community by decreasing the number of animals who need to be spayed or neutered.
 This is a critical step in ensuring access to care that keeps pets happy, healthy, and safely in their homes.

 Awarded for Good.

-Learn more about our program from our Executive Director, Leanna Taylor and our dedicated volunteer Nancey Brooks, who received the SRP Presidents’ Volunteer Spirit Award, in this inspiring video.
+Learn more about our program from our CEO, Leanna Taylor, and our dedicated volunteer Nancey Brooks, who received the SRP Presidents’ Volunteer Spirit Award, in this inspiring video.

 Arizona Pet Friendly License Plates Save Lives

 You can join the “driving force” in the battle against pet homelessness by purchasing an Arizona’s Pet-Friendly license plate!